-Figen has been knitting teddy bears for a number of years as she always felt creativity is good for the soul.
+Figen has been knitting teddy bears for a number of years.
+Due to her background in psychotherapy, she knows creativity is good for mental health and has always encouraged clients to take up a creative activity in the past.
 It is her belief that every grown up should own a teddy bear as people often forget to have fun and let their hair down once in a while when they grow up.

 Each bear is given its very own identity and background story, and Figen engages in discussion with their new owners, wanting to know how the bears settle in.
 Often these stories are inspired by every day experiences and named after friends, family, waiters, TV characters and anyone else that Figen may come into contact with during the week.
 They make mistakes, they spill flour while trying to bake, they get scared about travelling to their new owners or having their first day at work - it's hard not to fall in love with every single one!